-At our Gemini SAGD project, steam generation represents a large proportion of the capital and operating costs, therefore, our development plans anticipate that in order to make the most efficient use of our steam generating and oil treating facilities, the drilling and steaming of wells would take place over the next 28 years.
-We have booked 0.6 Mbbls of proved developed non-producing reserves and 42.4 Mbbls of probable undeveloped reserves to the Gemini SAGD project.
+At our Gemini SAGD project, steam generation represents a large proportion of the capital and operating costs, therefore, our development plans anticipate that in order to make the most efficient use of our steam generating and oil treating facilities, the drilling and steaming of wells would take place over approximately the next 32 years.
+We have booked 44.5 Mbbls of probable undeveloped reserves to the Gemini SAGD project.